ea326/sample_repo/readme.md

 12. `cat` - Displays the contents of a file
 13. `git status` - Shows the state of the working directory and staging area
 14. `git add` - Stages changes to be committed
+15. `git commit` - Records staged changes to the repository